LONGTIME® Label – Transparency

 How are the label criteria set?

-The 41 criteria of the LONGTIME® reference system, as well as the sector-specific reference systems, have been drawn up by Ethikis’ life extension experts.
+The 38 criteria of the V2 LONGTIME® guidelines, as well as the sectoral guidelines, are drawn up by Ethikis experts in life extension.
 The cross-referencing and analysis of all the information collected should enable us to gain as detailed an understanding as possible of the sustainability issues associated with each product family.
 By identifying market standards and best practices (BAT), Ethikis teams define specific criteria and demanding thresholds.

 All interested parties – manufacturers, consumer associations, repairers, environmental associations, etc. – were consulted on the publication of the base standards.

-This process is once again in place for the V2 edition of the LONGTIME® reference system.
+This process was again put in place for the publication of V2 of the LONGTIME® standards.

 The LONGTIME® reference system is based on European standards EN 45552 and EN 45554.
 As far as possible, the various criteria and their methods of proof draw on methodological standards for measuring the fitness for purpose of electrical products and/or safety standards.